by Igor Nikiforov and Alexander Simon, July 2012 (updated by Alexander Simon, June 2016)

-Storing Oracle Solaris Studio IDE projects under a version control system (VCS) can be tricky when developers are working on the project from several different platforms and with different tool collections.
+Storing Oracle Developer Studio IDE projects under a version control system (VCS) can be tricky when developers are working on the project from several different platforms and with different tool collections.

 This article provides tips for working on IDE projects that are stored under version control.
 It covers situations where all developers are using the same environment and situations where developers are using different combinations of platforms and tools.
 It is designed for you to follow along and perform the steps.